Bettercallme1/static-content/docs/terms-of-service.md

 - Referral payments are capped at US$50,000 if the Referred Talent generates User Payments totaling US$1 million or more.

-- Payouts are processed in USD, with a 1.25% transfer fee deducted.
+- When you request a payout, a 1.25% transfer fee will be deducted by our payment partner from the amount requested.
+Referral Payouts are processed in USD and converted to your account’s currency.
+Please note that Bettercallme does not have control over the currency exchange rates or any additional charges imposed by your ban

 6. **Our rights relating to the referral program:**